Endometriosis

 It is not uncommon for patients to suffer for more than five years before they are diagnosed with endometriosis.
 Nevertheless, many women live with this problem without knowing about it.
 It is estimated that around six to ten percent of all women of childbearing age suffer from endometriosis.
 In Switzerland, this means around 190,000 to 280,000 women.
 About one in four women who do not become pregnant spontaneously suffers from endometriosis.

-Particularly during menstruation, affected women then experience severe pain.
+Affected women experience severe pain, especially during menstruation.
 In addition, many affected people have difficulty getting pregnant.

 Endometriosis: causes and risk factors

 Why in some women the mucosa from the uterus settles within the pelvis and abdomen is still unclear in detail.
 Accordingly, the development of endometriosis cannot be prevented.
 It occurs more frequently in some families than in others.
 If the mother suffered from endometriosis, the daughter has a six times higher risk of also suffering from endometriosis during her reproductive years.
 Despite this familial clustering, no single endometriosis gene has yet been found.
-Environmental influences – in the womb, in the neonatal period – as well as nutritional factors also seem to play a role.
+Environmental influences – in the womb, in the neonatal period – and nutritional factors also appear to play a role.

 A possible explanation for the development of endometriosis is so-called “retrograde menstruation”: Instead of the menstrual blood flowing completely through the cervix into the vagina, part of the menstrual blood enters the abdominal cavity through the fallopian tubes together with exfoliated endometrial cells.
 The inflammation caused by this leads to severe pain by irritating the nerves.
 This theory can explain the most common sites, which are affected with endometriosis in the abdomen.
 In addition, there are still cases where the endometrial cells can enter the muscular layers of the uterine wall through tiny openings/micro-injuries and proliferate there as well.
 In this case we speak of adenomyosis, a close relative of endometriosis.

-In rare cases, endometriosis can affect other organs such as the liver, lungs, or even the brain, which cannot be explained by the retrograde menstruation theory.
+In rare cases, endometriosis can also affect other organs, such as the liver, lungs or even the brain, which cannot be explained by the theory of retrograde menstruation.
 In these cases, endometriosis appears to arise directly on the affected organs, as so-called cells of origin mistakenly develop into endometriosis cells instead of, for example, in the case of the liver, liver cells.

 After the end of menopause, new cells of endometriosis no longer grow, since the drive for this ceases due to the discontinuation of female sex hormones.